Land value tax: Republic of China

 The Republic of China was one of the first jurisdictions to implement an LVT, specified in its constitution.
-Sun Yat-Sen would learn about LVT from the Kiautschou Bay concession, which had successful implementation of LVT, bringing increased wealth and financial stability to the colony.
+Sun Yat-Sen likely learned about LVT while in London, and observed its positive effects in the German-administered Kiautschou Bay concession.
 The Republic of China would go on to implement LVT in farms at first, later implementing it in the urban areas due to its success.

-Modern economists
+Economists' perspectives

+Early neoclassicists

 Alfred Marshall argued in favour of a "fresh air rate", a tax to be charged to urban landowners and levied on that value of urban land that is caused by the concentration of population.
 That general rate should have to be spent on breaking out small green spots in the midst of dense industrial districts, and on the preservation of large green areas between different towns and between different suburbs which are tending to coalesce.
 This idea influenced Marshall's pupil Arthur Pigou's ideas on taxing negative externalities.

-Pigou wrote an essay supporting LVT, interpreted as support for Lloyd George's People's Budget.
+Pigou wrote an essay in favor of the land value tax, calling it "an exceptionally good object for taxation."
+His views were interpreted as support for Lloyd George's People's Budget.

+Nobel laureates

 Paul Samuelson supported LVT.
 "Our ideal society finds it essential to put a rent on land as a way of maximizing the total consumption available to the society. ...Pure land rent is in the nature of a 'surplus' which can be taxed heavily without distorting production incentives or efficiency.
 A land value tax can be called 'the useful tax on measured land surplus'."

 Milton Friedman stated: "There's a sense in which all taxes are antagonistic to free enterprise – and yet we need taxes. ...So the question is, which are the least bad taxes?
 In my opinion the least bad tax is the property tax on the unimproved value of land, the Henry George argument of many, many years ago."